 I turned my head to the bathroom adjoined to the bedroom, the gaping hole in the shower curtain, the hole I made with my knife the night before, another night I halfway remembered.
 Every once in a while, there was a new mess to observe.

-I stood up and walked into the kitchen, not ignoring the purple droplets on the tile where I spilled the red, or the four glass bottles lined up behind my front door.
+I stood up and walked o the kitchen, not ignoring the purple droplets on the tile where I spilled the red, nor the four glass bottles lined up behind my front door.
 Just in case anyone tried to break in in the middle of the night, I would wake up to glass crashing, my wine bottle alarm system.

 Paranoia.
 Better than paranoia, it was a story.
 Even better, it was still unfolding.